uRHL/hack-the-vault/README.md

 The vault is a collection of files so it may be exported as a regular folder, copied into an usb memory, zipped, ...
 Nevertheless, the recommended option is to use git and a hosting service of your choice.

-> VPN configuration files are not synchronized in the repository,
-> thus you will need to copy/paste those files or download them again from HTB page.

 The vault itself is a repository so you just need to [set up the remote](#annex-a-updating-remote-repository) and push the changes to **_export_** your vault.
 To **_import_** a vault, just go to your vault directory and clone the repository were you are synchronizing the changes.